Pakistan Evacuating Diplomats, Others From Kabul Aboard PIA Flights: Munir Akram - UrduPoint

 Pakistan Evacuating Diplomats, Others From Kabul Aboard PIA Flights: Munir Akram

-Pakistan is flying out of Kabul people, diplomats, employees of international agencies and journalists wishing to leave Afghanistan following the Taliban takeover of the war-torn country, Ambassador Munir Akram said Thursday

-NEW YORK, (UrduPoint / Pakistan Point News - 20th Aug, 2021 ) :Pakistan is flying out of Kabul people, diplomats, employees of international agencies and journalists wishing to leave Afghanistan following the Taliban takeover of the war-torn country, Ambassador Munir Akram said Thursday.
+NEW YORK, (UrduPoint / Pakistan Point News - 20th Aug, 2021 ) :Pakistan is flying out of Kabul diplomat, employees of international agencies and journalists wishing to leave Afghanistan following the Taliban takeover of the war-torn country, Ambassador Munir Akram said Thursday.

 Speaking on CNN, he said that the Pakistani embassy in Kabul is open and busy processing visa applications of those eligible to travel.